 This keyboard is rather large and due to its split design, it can take even more space than a typical keyboard.
 The maximum length of the cable between both parts is about 20 inches (50.8cm).

 The Kinesis Freestyle Pro is well-built but feels a bit cheap when using it.
 The chassis is made from very stiff plastic that feels fairly durable, but the pad printed ABS keycaps feel very cheap and unstable when typing.
 The cables are also thin; they don't feel very solid and have white markings on them, making them look quite cheap.
+If you want a keyboard with a better build quality, check out the Dygma Raise.

 The cables are thin and don't feel very durable.
 There's also a cable linking both keyboard halves.
 It's 20 inches long (50.8cm), but the default separation is about 12 inches (30cm).
 If you want to increase it further, you can open up the cable compartment cover and thread the cable to your desired length.